gimi-q/arrayUtils/README.md

 ### Description
 A small utility package to flatten an arbitrarily nested array of values whilst gracefully handling strange or invalid inputs.
 ##### Assumptions:
-  - There will be an unknown number of dimensions to the array.
+  - There will be an unknown depth to the array.
   - Any type of value is permitted as an item inside the nested arrays.

 ### Requirements